pieroxy/conkw/ROADMAP.md

 ## Misc
 * https support with live reload of the certificates.
-* Authenticate calls with a private shared token.
+* Authenticate API calls with a private shared token.
 * Most of this stuff needs to be tested.

-## Documentation
-* Write it.